Lamb Chops with Mint Sauce and Mushrooms

 Heat a large skillet over medium-high.
 Season lamb with pepper.
 Sprinkle 1 teaspoon coarse salt evenly in skillet.
 Add chops; cook 2 to 4 minutes per side for medium-rare.
 Transfer to a plate; cover loosely with aluminum foil to keep warm.

 Melt half the butter in a medium skillet over medium heat.
 Add mushrooms; season with salt and pepper.
 Cook until browned and softened, 4 to 5 minutes.
 Add 2 tablespoons water; stir, scraping up browned bits, and cook until liquid has evaporated, about 1 minute.
 Remove from heat.
 Stir in remaining butter; season with salt and pepper.
 Arrange chops on serving plates, and top with mint sauce.
-Serve with mushrooms.
+Serve with mushrooms and Easy Celery Root Puree.